 180 - Social StratificationExplores some of the fundamental concepts and major theoretical issues involving social class and power at a global level.
 Topics include socio-economic inequality, class consciousness, power and privilege, social mobility, and the place of race and gender.

 200 - Criminology and Criminal LawExplores criminological theories, the criminal judicial system, and the consequences of crime in the United States and around the world.
-Typologies and case studies of crimes include, but are not limited to contemporary, historical, celebrity, corporate, crimes against humanity and "terrorism."
+Typologies and case studies of crimes include, but are not limited to contemporary, historical, celebrity, corporate, crimes against humanity, and "terrorism".

 215 - Soc Science Research MethodsExplores qualitative and quantitative research methods used in the social sciences.
 Students conduct social research projects to learn various research designs, their strengths and weaknesses, and their applications.
 Students collect, analyze, and interpret data, as well as test hypotheses and develop theories.
-Also listed as EDUC 215 and POLS 215.
+Also listed as POLS 215.

 235 - Environmental & Social ChangeExamines the interface between social and environmental problems plus strategies to resolve such problems.
 Analyzes the impact of industrialization and globalization on humanity and ecosystems in traditional and more industrialized societies.
 Evaluates the feasibility of ecologically, economically, and socially sustainable rural and urban human settlement patterns.